Everybody’s talking about alternative investments, but there seems to be a lot of confusion about what they are.

 - Real estate in all its forms, including private mortgages

-- Commodities, including precious metals, oil, gas, mineral rights and ethanol, agricultural products such as soybeans, wheat, corn, oats, coffee and cocoa, sugar, frozen concentrated orange juice, live cattle (CFG has sold several Securities for live cattle operations), other metals, such as copper, lead, zinc, tin, aluminum, nickel, and others
+- Commodities, including precious metals, oil, gas, mineral rights and ethanol, agricultural products such as soybeans, wheat, corn, oats, coffee and cocoa, sugar, frozen concentrated orange juice, live cattle (Carofin and its affiliates have sold several Securities for live cattle operations), other metals, such as copper, lead, zinc, tin, aluminum, nickel, and others

 - Equipment leasing